-Schools must obtain written permission from the parent or eligible student before disclosing information in education records.9
+Schools must obtain written permission from the parent or eligible student before disclosing information in education records.12

-FERPA generally prohibits schools from disclosing education records or other personally identifiable information10 without the written consent of the parent or eligible student.
+FERPA generally prohibits schools from disclosing education records or other personally identifiable information13 without the written consent of the parent or eligible student.

-An effective written consent requires the parent or eligible student to state that the student's education record may be disclosed, the purpose of disclosing the record and the person(s) to whom the disclosure may be made.11 In Minnesota, the parent or student12 who gives "informed consent" must consent in plain language, date the consent, state who may disclose the information and specify a date within one year when the consent expires.13 Under Minnesota rules, the person giving consent must demonstrate sufficient mental capacity to appreciate the consequences of allowing access to the data.14 A parent or student may consent to release records to anyone the parent or student indicates.
+An effective written consent requires the parent or eligible student to state that the student's education record may be disclosed, the purpose of disclosing the record and the person(s) to whom the disclosure may be made.
+14 Under Minnesota rules, the person giving consent must demonstrate sufficient mental capacity to appreciate the consequences of allowing access to the data.
+15 A parent or student may consent to release records to anyone the parent or student indicates.